AideenM12/Joyce-English-School-MS4/TESTING.md

 4. Observe the rendered 404 page.

 **Expected Result:**
-A 404 page will render if the user tries to direct to a non existent page.
+A 404 page will render if the user tries to direct to a non-existent page.

 **Actual Result:**
-A 404 page renders if the user tries to direct to a non existent page.
+A 404 page renders if the user tries to direct to a non-existent page.

 **Pass/Fail:**